bhargav010796/Simple-Stock-Market/README.md

 GBCE All Share Index:           103.4

 This example illustrates how the application prompts for input and displays the resulting calculations, providing users with a clear understanding of what to expect when they run the application.

-Summary:

-	•	Run the Application: Instructions on how to start the application using Maven.
-	•	User Interaction: Detailed steps on how the user interacts with the application by entering a stock name and price.
-	•	Example Interaction: A sample output showing what the user will see in the terminal, including the calculations for the selected stock and the GBCE All Share Index.

-This section will guide users through running the application and understanding the results they will see after entering the required information.